magento/devdocs/guides/v2.3/cloud/project/project-upgrade.md

 1. Before completing the upgrade, you must [update the `autoload`]({{page.baseurl}}/comp-mgr/cli/cli-upgrade.html#update-autoload) property of the `composer.json` file.

-1. Change to your Magento root directory and set the upgrade version.
+1. Change to your Magento root directory and set the upgrade version using the [version constraint syntax]({{page.baseurl}}/cloud/project/ece-tools-upgrade-project.html#metapackage).

     ```bash
     composer require magento/magento-cloud-metapackage <requiredversion> --no-update